xcore/sw_audio_effects/doc_quickstart/quickstart_reverb_short.rst

 #.
 Find the app_global.h header.
 At the top are the tile definitions.
-   Note that on the SliceKit Core Board there are only 2 physical tiles 0 and 1.
+   Note that on the sliceKIT Core Board there are only 2 physical tiles 0 and 1.
    To maximise the amount of memory available for the process (core) controlling the delay (`dsp_control()``), it is given it's own tile.
 All other cores are placed on the other tile.
 #.
 Find the dsp_reverb.xc file.
 The function ``dsp_control()`` handles the DSP processing for the reverb.